dinther/wavedisplay/README.md

 - samplesPerPoint   How many samples should be skipped for every svg point.
 60 is the default.
 - sampleRate        Helpful when you want to work with seconds.
 The Wavedisplay.getSeconds depends on it.
 - zoomRate          Use this to specify how fast you can zoom in with the mouse wheel.
 0.1 is the default.
+- decelerationTime  Time it takes to come to a stop after a swipe.
+- scale             Scale up or down away from the normalized fitted values.

 The following published methods can be used in your application: